ljishen/SSSPT/analysis/data/hp/throughput/3/README.md

-These profiles are different from folder 1 that are generated on kernel release 4.4.132-0404132-generic.
+These profiles are generated on

 ```
 $ uname -a